srlabs/SIMTester/README.md

 java -jar SIMTester.jar <arguments>
 ```

-In case Java has problems to find the libpcsclite shared object, just submit the path manually:
+In case Java has problems to find the libpcsclite shared object, just submit the path manually (adjust it to your system):

 ```bash
 java -Dsun.security.smartcardio.library=/lib/x86_64-linux-gnu/libpcsclite.so.1 -jar SIMTester.jar <arguments>